Often referred to as uterine myomas, fibromas or leiomyomas, fibroids are benign (non-cancerous) growths that develop in or around the womb.

 Fibroids are a very common issue.
 Some reports claim that 30% to 77% of women will develop fibroids during their reproductive years.
 However, many women are unaware that they have fibroids because they simply don’t experience any symptoms.
-Further to this, only 1 in 3 fibroids are large enough to be detected by a health care professional during an examination.
+Moreover, only 1 in 3 fibroids are large enough to be detected by a healthcare professional during an examination.

 There is inconclusive evidence to pinpoint why fibroids grow but it is widely believed that they develop from an abnormal muscle cell which rapidly multiples from high levels of oestrogen in the body.
 This is why women who are approaching the menopause are considered to be at the greatest risk of developing fibroids.

-Women who are clinically obese and of African-American origin are also predicted to be at a higher risk, although the reasons for this are not clear.
+Women who are clinically obese or of black ethnicity are also thought to be at a higher risk of fibroids, although the reasons for this are not clear.